ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. This feature is applicable to new registrations, pre-registered and non-pre-registered applicants but does not applies to registration correction such as UIN update, lost UIN and deactivate UIN.
 1. System captures and stores the transaction details for audit purpose (except PII data).
 #### I. Scan and upload of POI, POA and POR
-1. The Registration Officer can input three types of documents- POA, POI and POR while registering an individual
+1. The registration officer can input three types of documents- POA, POI and POR while registering an individual
    * POA refers to Proof of Address, POI is Proof of Identity and POR is Proof of Relationship
    * Document type is configurable by admin based on the country level.
-2. The Registration officer collects these documents from individual and scans them
+2. The registration officer collects these documents from individual and scans them
 1. The scan and upload works in such a way that copy of documents is not saved in system or any external device.
-1. The scanner scans the documents and uploads them to the registration client machine
+1. The scanner scans the documents and uploads them to the Registration Client machine
 1. The following parameters will be met while uploading the documents:
    * System lists various document categories as configured by admin
    * For each document category, system enables selection of the list of valid documents